Thur. Aug. 9/07 When You’re Not Lost

 Into our common deep.

 So can we withhold our disbelief then, that an ecosystem might be, like our own minds, more than the sum of its ‘conceptions’?
-Is an ecosystem like a person, in its wholeness, watching a ‘body’ of passing organisms the way a wholesome man and woman might watch their thoughts?
-Then we might now want to answer the naturally arising question: do our minds too outlive their personal organisms?
+Can we say an ecosystem, in its wholeness, is ‘watching’ a ‘body’ of passing organisms in the same sense as, say, a wholesome man or woman watches his or her thoughts?
+(If you’re a meditator and you would like to take up this challenge, see: https://www.extremophilechoice.com/2020/09/27/the-unseen-unseeing-buddhanature-population-evo-ecology/ ) Then we might now want to answer the naturally arising question: do our minds too outlive their personal organisms?

 But this is a discussion for the next post.